LGBTQ-affirming religious groups: Candomblé

-Haitain Vodou
+Haitian Vodou

 Homosexuality is religiously acceptable in Haitian Vodou.
 The lwa or loa (spirits) Erzulie Dantor and Erzulie Freda are often associated with and viewed as protectors of queer people.
 The lwa Guede Nibo is sometimes depicted as an effeminate cross-dresser, and inspires those he inhabits to lascivious sexuality of all kinds.

 Santería

 Practitioners of Santería, primarily found in Cuba, generally (though not universally) welcome LGBTQ members and include them in religious or ritual activities.

 Umbanda

 Also a Brazilian syncretic religion, Umbanda houses generally support LGBTQ rights and have performed gay marriages.